Mon - Sun10:00 - 17:00

 Hamlet has its roots in history

 When Shakespeare wrote Hamlet 400 years ago, he was inspired by an old Scandinavian legend from the 12th century about Prince Amleth.
 His father and uncle rule over Jutland until the uncle kills his father and marries his mother, Gerutha.
-But Amleth avenges his father’s murder and seizes the throne himself.
-The inspiration also came from actors in Shakespeare’s own company, who had performed at the Danish court and brought back stories of intrigue, power, and lavish feasts.
+But Amleth avenges his father’s murder and seizes the throne himself. inspiration also came from actors in Shakespeare’s own company, who had performed at the Danish court and brought back stories of intrigue, power, and lavish feasts.
 This became the beginning of the tragedy of Hamlet and its setting in a Danish castle.
+The timeless tragedy still inspires artists around the world – most recently seen in the Oscar-winning film Hamnet.

 Read more